 The St. Louis Cardinals announced today that they have purchased the contract of Scott Linebrink, the final step required to make him a member of their 25-man roster for Opening Day.
 It was a move that was expected after the Cardinals’ had sent RHP Eduardo Sanchez to minor league camp where he is expected to start the season with the Memphis Redbirds.
 With the move, the Cardinals are now at 40 men on their 40 man roster, likely having alternative effects on other jobs.

 Second base looks to be one of the more interesting positions in 2012.
 The perceived incumbent, Skip Schumaker, is looking at more of a utility role than in years past while both Daniel Descalso and Tyler Greene have been mentioned as potential starters by Cardinals’ GM John Mozeliak.
 It certainly looks to be the only real positional battle for the Cards entering spring training and it will be one that will have clearly defined battle lines.

 In addition to the 40 man roster, major league teams typically invite other players in their organization to participate in Spring Training as non-roster invites.
 The Cardinals have invited 19 additional players to Jupiter.
 The 2011 list includes 10 pitchers, 5 catchers, 4 infielders, and no outfielders.
-This doesn’t mean that guys like 3B Zack Cox and OF Adron Chambers aren’t invited, they are already on the 40 man roster … Continue reading